jayminwest/rowana.ai/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Building for Production
+## Building the Website for Production

-To build the application for production, run:
+To build the website for production, run:

 ```bash
 pnpm build